Thailand travel guide

 Customs rules

-There are strict rules about goods that can be brought into and taken out of Thailand.
+There are strict rules about goods you can take into or out of Thailand.
 You must declare anything that may be prohibited or subject to tax or duty.

 Terrorism